Source: December 31, 2017 Interstate Route Log and Finders List

 Perspectives from U.S. 12/20 east

-U.S. 12 & 20 exit downtown Gary and combine from the one-way street couplet of 4th & 5th Avenues to form the Dunes Highway eastward.
-Industrial frontage lines the highway tandem east to the signalized intersection with Taylor Road north and Interstate 65 south.
+U.S. 12 & 20 exit Downtown Gary and combine from the one-way couplet of 4th & 5th Avenues to form the Dunes Highway eastward.
+Industrial frontage lines the highway east to the signalized intersection with Taylor Road north and I-65 south.
 Photo taken 09/03/05.

 U.S. 12 & 20 (Dunes Highway) westbound leaves the Aetna community of east Gary and approaches the trumpet interchange for Interstate 90 (Indiana Toll Road).
-The sign bridge displaying advance overheads for Interstate 65 south and the toll road was removed.
+The sign bridge displaying advance overheads for I-65 south and the toll road was removed.
 Photo taken by Brian Dowd (12/26/02).

-One mile east of the Exit 17 interchange complex with Interstate 65 south and U.S. 12 & 20 (Dunes Highway) near the 15th Avenue overpass in Gary.
-The capital city of Indianapolis can be found 139 miles to the southeast.
+One mile east of the Exit 17 interchange complex with Interstate 65 south and U.S. 12 & 20 (Dunes Highway) along I-90 near the 15th Avenue overpass in Gary.
+The capital city of Indianapolis is 139 miles to the southeast.
 Photo taken 09/02/05.

-15th Avenue passes over Interstate 65 at the Exit 17 trumpet interchange.
-Originally the movement to Interstate 65 south included a left-hand turn onto the beginning freeway.
-Interstate 65 continues two miles to Interstates 80-94 & U.S. 6.
+15th Avenue passes over Interstate 65 at the trumpet interchange for Exit 17.
+Originally the movement to I-65 south utilized a left turn onto the beginning freeway.
+I-65 continues two miles to I-80/94 & U.S. 6.
 Photo taken 05/09/10.

-Turning southward on the half mile approach to Exit 17 for Interstate 65 south along Interstate 90 (Indiana Toll Road) east.
-U.S. 12 & 20 combine along Dunes Highway from Downtown Gary east to Aetna through the Interstates 65 and 90 confluence.
-East of Exit 17, the two highways part ways with U.S. 12 taking a northerly route through East Chicago, Gary, Portage, Burns Harbor as U.S. 20 parallels a short distance to the south.
+Turning southward on the half mile approach to Interstate 65 south along I-90 (Indiana Toll Road) east.
+U.S. 12 & 20 combine along Dunes Highway from Downtown Gary east to Aetna, meeting I-65 to the immediate north of Exit 17.
+East of Exit 17, U.S. 12 parts ways with U.S. 20, taking a northerly route through East Chicago, Gary, Portage, Burns Harbor as U.S. 20 parallels a short distance to the south.
 Photo taken 11/04/11.

 Exit 17 departs Interstate 90 east to a toll plaza and the ramp split for Interstate 65 south to Indianapolis and U.S. 12 & 20 in Gary.
 Photo taken 11/04/11.

-Following the ramp from the Indiana Toll Road to Interstate 65, motorists split into ramps for the freeway mainline south to Lafayette and the 15th Avenue off-ramp to Gary.
+Following the ramp from the Indiana Toll Road to Interstate 65, motorists split for the freeway mainline south to Lafayette and 15th Avenue into Gary.
 Photo taken by Dave Sudhoff (05/21/05).